TedHusted/awake/awake.md/awake.md

 The words “AI Trainer” become darker, and under Category appears, “Technology and Research”.

 “Activities? — You may select up to eight.
-This response is not optional.”
+This response is required.”

 On the form, the response “Hiking, Sci-Fi Movies, and Cooking” appears in soft italics.